This is the output from DFID-commissioned research into the use of

-Pooled funding to support service delivery: Lessons of experience from fragile and conflict-affected states
+pooled funding to support service delivery in fragile and

 Commins, S.; Davies, F.; Gordon, A.; Hodson, E.; Hughes, J.; Lister, S. Pooled funding to support service delivery: Lessons of experience from fragile and conflict-affected states.
 (2013) 87 pp.